[Snakeroot Organic Farm logo]

 The basic structure is a spruce and cedar pole frame nestled among the trees and covered with used greenhouse plastic.
 There are no sides, and it is completely in the shade for most of the day, even when the deciduous trees have no leaves.

 Our Washing Area is equipped with two hoses coming from our two wells, two washing stations with spray curtains, shaded storage for incoming veggies, and is next to our 8'x8' walk-in cooler and the packing supplies storage shed.
-There is room for a cart to be loaded and two pallets for stacking boxes to be used for the veggies.
+There is room for a cart to be loaded and two pallets for stacking wooden boxes under cover to be used for the veggies.

 The April 2009 expansion heightened the roof, expanded the width, covered the second washing station and added sufficient shelving for baskets and tubs used for harvesting.
-Each washing station directs the used wash water into a bathtub outside, where in the dry season the water can be pumped into barrels where it is siphoned onto the gardens.
+Each washing station directs the used wash water into a bathtub outside, where in the dry season the water can be pumped into barrels where it is then siphoned onto the gardens.
 If the used wash water is not needed, the bathtub just overflows into the cedar grove behind the Washing Area.

 owned and operated by